redsIng/redsIng/README.md

 # 💫 About Me:
- am a graduating student in automation engineering with a bachelor’s degree in computer engineering.
+ i'am a graduating student in automation engineering with a bachelor’s degree in computer engineering.
 I am excited about computer science, robotics and 3D design searching for work experiences to get knowledge and skills.
 Supporter of teamwork, creativity and problem solving.